aweissman11/goin-campin/README.md

 ### `npm start`

 Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser. (does not matter which local host is used)
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser. (press y if localhost:3000 already in use)

 The page will reload if you make edits.<br>
-You will also see any lint errors in the console. (hopefully there aren't any)

 ### `npm test`

 Runs the test suite.
 App is thoroughly tested.

 ## Goin Campin